benwiley4000/react-gif-player/README.md

 `GifPlayer` expects one or both of the `gif` and `still` props.
 If one is left out, the other will be used as a fallback.

+However, if only a `gif` prop is provided, the first frame will be extracted and used as the still preview as soon as the GIF image has fully loaded.

 ## styles

 **Important:** In order for the default styles to be used, **dist/gifplayer.css** must be included in your HTML.